 - Written confirmation of acceptable performance record/evaluation signed by the applicant’s supervisor and completed no more than 18 months prior to date of transfer application (e.g. meets expectations, average rating, etc.).

-- Maintain an acceptable level of performance including but not limited to absence of corrective action and/or resolution of previous corrective action.
+- Maintain an acceptable level of performance including but not limited to absence of corrective action in the last 9 months and/or resolution of previous corrective action.

 - Successfully pass any special screening processes required for the position of interest, including but not limited to background investigations, reference checks, drug screens, and skills assessments.